The Invisible Man (1958 TV series)

 The Invisible Man (later known as H.G.
-Wells' Invisible Man) is a British black-and-white science fiction television series that aired on ITV from September 1958 to July 1959.
-It was aired on CBS in the United States, running two seasons and totalling 26 half-hour episodes.
-The series was nominally based on the 1897 novel by H. G. Wells, one of four such television series.
-In this version, the deviation from the novel went as far as changing the main character's name from Dr. Griffin to Dr. Peter Brady who remained a sane man, not a power-hungry lunatic as in the book or the 1933 film adaptation.
-None of the other characters from the novel appeared in the series.
+Wells' Invisible Man) is a British black-and-white science fiction television series that aired on ITV.
+It aired from September 1958 to July 1959, on CBS in the United States, two seasons.
+Of which these shows amounted to twenty-six one-half-hour episodes.
+This series was loosely inspired by the 1897 novel which was authored by the famous H. G. Wells.
+This television program was one of at least four 'Invisible Men' television series.
+This iteration deviates from the novel making the character's name Dr. Peter Brady.
+The character remains sane, opposed to a lunatic as in the book or the 1933 film adaptation.
+No characters from the novel appear in the series.